-Reading and discussion of a variety of texts (novels, plays, shorter prose and new experimental forms) by 20th century European, American, Australian and African authors which reveal a political commitment, including Brecht's 'epic theatre'.
-Sartre, 'socialist realism', political poetry, street theatre, prison letters and documentary reportage.

-Introducing the aesthetic theory underlying these forms and assessing the possibilities and limitations for the committed writer to influence the social and political world.
+Heading and discussion of a variety of texts (novels, plays, shorter prose and new experimental forms) by 20th century European, American, Australian and African authors which reveal a political commitment, including Brecht's 'epic theatre' Sartre, 'socialist realism', political poetry, street theatre, prison letters and documentary reportage, introducing the aesthetic theory underlying these forms and assessing the possibilities and limitations for the committed writer to influence the social and political world.

-26,722 Popular Culture (Jan Bruck)
+26.722 Popular Culture (Jan Bruck)

-A survey and analysis of contemporary forms of popular/mass culture and their historical evolution; pulp literature, fiction in film and TV, advertising, popular music, sport and other leisure activities, as experienced in the Australian context.
-Some major theoretical perspectives on popular culture and its relationship to mass media technologies are evaluated.
-Clarification of fundamental terms and concepts applied to the analysis of culture and the media (epihypopular culture, folkmass culture, ideology, culture industry).
+A survey and analysis of contemporary forms of popular/mass culture and their historical evolution; popular literature, fiction in film and TV, advertising, popular music, sport and other leisure activities, as experienced in the Australian context.
+Some major theoretical perspectives on popular culture and its relationship to mass media technologies.
+Clarification of fundamental terms and concepts applied to the analysis of culture and the media (eg high/popular culture, folk/mass culture, ideoloov. culture industry).

-26,730 Modern Drama (Jan Bruck)
+26.730 Modern Drama (Jan Bruck)